 After the trial is done, you can do a monthly plan of $19 for a subscription, or own the software for $599.

 Like I said, it’s a hefty investment that may or may not be worth the cost.
 As someone who has composed and written music on a part-time basis, it’s more than I would have ever needed.

-FUNCTION: Professional music composition, sheet music generation and music production
+- Function: Professional music composition, sheet music generations, and music production

 4: Finale Music Notation Software V25

 One of Sibelius’s direct competitors is the music notation software titled Finale, which is created by MakeMusic.

 While Finale’s retail price is similar to Sibelius, hovering around $600, there are actually a lot of different roads you can take to purchase the software at a cheaper price tag.